vizzapps/front-jaredfromsubway/README.md

-# Frontrunning Bank Contract
+# 🏦 Frontrunning Bank Contract

 ## Overview

-Create a script that targets the withdraw function of the Bank contract, aiming to extract funds.
-The contract details and setup instructions are as follows:
+Intercept and front-run the attacker's transaction to claim the reward prize for ourselves by utilizing the pending transaction input data.

 - Contract Address: `0xD76465f2026F2ed2BC0016608E8354A99D8d60aC`
 - Network: **Polygon Mainnet**